 Reserves at Bibiani gold deposit

-The Bibiani gold mine is estimated to contain probable ore reserve of 5.4 million tonnes (Mt), containing 640,000oz of gold.
+As of December 2019, the Bibiani gold mine was estimated to contain probable ore reserve of 6.4Mt, containing 660,000oz of gold.

 Mining and processing of ore from Bibiani mine